rafaeldandrea/spatial-clusters/README.md

 *Description of the contents of the repository
 Folders:
 1. codes:This folder contains all the codes written in R (R version 4.0.5)
- 	1. clustering_functions_rann.R: This file contains necessary functions for the data analysis.
+ 	1. clustering_functions_rann.R and clustering_functions_rann_lap.R: This file contains necessary functions for the data analysis.
 	   This file should be sourced into the rest of the R files to call functions.
-	2. bci.R, laplanada.R and yasuni.R contain the data analysis (cluster analysis, soil nutrient analysis etc.) of the three forest dynamic plot datasets respectively. bci.R also contains the recruitment analysis across censuses.
+	2. bci.R and laplanada.R contain the data analysis (cluster analysis, soil nutrient analysis etc.) of the three forest dynamic plot datasets respectively. bci.R also contains the recruitment analysis across censuses and species trait analysis.

-2. Final datasets:This folder contains 3 sub-folders containing the raw census data (either openly accessible or with permission from the PIs) and processed results for each of the forest dynamic plots.
+2. Final datasets:This folder contains 2 sub-folders containing the results of the clustering analysis and Kernel density estimation of spatial clusters for BCI and La Planada plots.

-		1. Raw files: i) bci_raw.rds- BCI census data compiled from dryad data repository:https://datadryad.org/stash/dataset/doi:10.15146/5xcp-0d46 ii) lap_census_data.rds- La Planada census data compiled from the repository:http://i2d.humboldt.org.co/ceiba/resource.do?r=planada_parcelapermanente_censo2&request_locale=ja iii)  yasuni.fulldata.txt- ____________________

-		2. Files named ___cluster_analysis.rds show the results of clustering analysis and have the following columns:
+		1. Files named ___cluster_analysis.rds show the results of clustering analysis and have the following columns:
 		   sp: species code;
 		   group:cluster to which the species belongs;
 		   algorithm: Name of the alogorithm to calculate modularity of the clustering network;